mathworks/toolboxdesign/MEX.md

 ## Building MEX Files
 - **Tools**: Use MATLAB's [`buildtool`](https://www.mathworks.com/help/matlab/ref/buildtool.html), introduced in R2022b, to automate the MEX build process.
 The [`matlab.buildtool.tasks.MexTask`](https://www.mathworks.com/help/matlab/ref/matlab.buildtool.tasks.mextask-class.html), introduced in R2024a, automates the compilation, ensuring consistency across environments.
 If you need support in earlier releases, use the [`mex` command](https://www.mathworks.com/help/matlab/ref/mex.html).
-- **Compiled Binaries**: Place compiled MEX binaries in the `toolbox/private` folder.
-This keeps them internal and reduces risk from unhandled inputs, as MEX functions should not be directly accessible to end users.
+- **Compiled Binaries**: Store compiled MEX binaries in the `toolbox/private` folder.
+This approach maintains internal accessibility while mitigating the risk of crashes from unhandled inputs by preventing direct user access to MEX functions.

 Our example toolbox shows the built mex functions for several platforms: